Low-Complexity Detection of Permutational Index Modulation for Noncoherent Communications: Low complexity detection

 The previous analyses provide valuable insights about the \acrshort{ml} detection problem~\eqref{eq:ml_simple}.
 They motivate the derivation of a low-complexity detector based on the ordering of some relevant metrics $\{\widehat{\beta}_k(\bsf{r}_k)\}$ obtained from the received signal at each subcarrier $k$:

 More precisely, we propose to use the framework developed in~\cite{VilaInsa2024}, in which the authors devise a family of energy estimators based on quadratic statistics of data.
 While suboptimal in general, when properly designed, these methods can effectively leverage statistical \acrshort{csi} to provide accurate estimations of the transmitted energy in each subcarrier.
-Particularized to our setting, they take the form
+Particularized to our setting, they take the form $\widehat{\beta}_k(\bsf{r}_k)\triangleq\herm{\bsf{r}_k}\mathbf{A}_k\bsf{r}_k-\trace(\mathbf{A}_k)$, which is the estimated energy level from subcarrier $k$ and $\{\mathbf{A}_k\}$ are diagonal matrices that satisfy $\trace(\mathbf{A}_k\mathbf{\Lambda}_k)=1$, so that estimation is \textit{conditionally unbiased}~\cite{VilaInsa2024}.